Pharmacy PEBC Practice Exam

 Question: 1 / 400

-To promote medication diversity
+To promote over-the-counter medications

 Next Question